Large Group Health

 Why Large Group Comes to the Internet for Info

-Here at Nefouse & Associates, we have been online since 1999, and we have become very familiar with why a group may come to the world wide web for group health insurance information or proposals.
+Here at Nefouse & Associates, we have been online since 1999, and we have become very familiar with why a group may come to the Internet for group health insurance information or proposals.

-Top 9 Reason, a Large Group, goes to internet for Health insurance:
+Top 9 Reasons Why a Large Group Goes to the Internet for Health Insurance:

-1. A company goes from small group to large group in one year and receives a significant renewal increase.
+1. A company goes from a small group to a large group in one year and receives a significant renewal increase.

 2. If a company merges or acquires another business and now they are over the 100-employee threshold.